 Parents-to-be are often flooded with hand-me-down baby gear coming from friends, family, and neighbors.
-These second-hand items can save you a ton of money and help you tread lightly on the planet...but how can you tell for sure if they're safe?
+These secondhand items can save you a ton of money and help you tread lightly on the planet...but how can you tell for sure if they're safe?

-Safe: Stuffed animals and most children’s books make fine hand-me-downs.
-In the case of lead contamination in used toys, there are many home lead inspection kits which will tell you whether the toys are safe.
+Stuffed animals and most children’s books make fine hand-me-downs.
+In the case of lead contamination in used toys, there are many affordable home lead inspection kits which will tell you whether the toys are safe.
 Avoid any toys that are chipped, as well as any small parts that can fit through a tube of toilet paper, since they present serious choking hazards for small children.

-Safe: As long as buttons and snaps are on tight and none of the thread is unraveling from the fabric, the used clothing is fine.
+As long as buttons and snaps are on tight and none of the thread is unraveling from the fabric, the used clothing is fine.
 Be sure to pass on any article of clothing with drawstrings because they pose a strangulation hazard.

 Editor's note: This story has been updated since it was originally published in January 2009.